 - The tooth bite function is not aligned properly, resulting in insufficient function.

 - Due to infection and delayed recovery, the implant body fails.

 - Periodontal infections, if left untreated, can lead to tooth loss.

 - Numbness as a result of nerve injury and impingement

 Accidents, poor implant surgery execution, and inappropriate diagnosis and treatment of oral health issues can all lead to these hazards.
-It might be caused by incorrect device implantation or poor medical intervention by dentists or dental practises in these circumstances.
+In these circumstances, it might be caused by incorrect device implantation or poor medical intervention by dentists or dental practitioners.